Mansi232323/Power-Query-Sales-Data-Cleaning-Customer-Product-Analysis/README.md

 50223
 ```

-Currency symbols and unnecessary separators were removed.
+These values were cleaned by removing unwanted currency symbols and separators.

-### Example
+### Example Transformation

 ```text
 ₹63,915 → 63915